How to Write to your B2B's Buying Committee Without Losing Half the Room

 The CFO doesn’t care about your Demo.

-The User doesn’t care about your Risk Compliance
+The User does but doesn’t care about your Risk Compliance

-A single, catch-all message rarely survives the committee split.
+And your single, catch-all message will rarely survive the committee split.

 Why Messages Fall Apart in Committees